Submitted by QTR's Fringe Finance

 Inflation robs people every second of every day, with a majority of its victims unable to articulate how it works.

 Inflation’s equally odious and obnoxious cousin is shrinkflation.
-Shrinkflation is what companies do when they don’t want to violently rub it in your face directly by raising prices.
-Instead they offer up the gentle rub of giving you less product, for the same price.
+Shrinkflation is what companies do when they don’t want to violently rub their balls in your face directly by raising prices.
+Instead they offer up the gentle teabagging of giving you less product, for the same price.

 Shrinkflation is just as grotesque as inflation, and falls into a chum-bucket of consequences that materializes out of thin air, the excrement of the dollar’s continued loss of purchasing power.

 And not unlike inflation, these consequences need to be kept under wraps just enough so that they can persist, but with nobody noticing them.
 If you don’t notice the powers that be taking one nanometer in ground a day from you, it’ll be decades before you notice that you’ve been moved a mile.

 There’s been no better example of this “taking one nanometer in ground a day from you” than an emerging and growing chorus of news articles and op-eds beginning to suggest that the populace will one day be eating insects for meals in order to - wait for it - help fight climate change.

 Have you noticed headlines like these popping up over the last few years?
 Here’s one from earlier this month: